 - "Are you up for going for a hike sometime this week?"

-If your friend declines, ask them if it's okay if you check in again with them during the week.
-Some people like to process alone for a bit, while others appreciate it when their friends reach out.
-It's always best to have your friend take the lead when it comes to plans.
+If your friend declines, ask them if it's okay for you to check in again with them during the week.
+Some people like to process alone for a bit, while others appreciate when their friends reach out.
+It's always best to have your friend take the lead with plans during this period of change.

 Help With Transitions

 Going from married to single can feel overwhelming for some individuals.
 It can feel even more intense if pets and/or kids are in the mix.
-This huge shift can make your friend's life more stressful as they figure out potentially a new residence, go through the process of redecorating, come up with new pet and/or kids' schedules, and begin to adjust to their new routine.
-To help your friend with these transitions, you can say:
+This huge shift can bring on extra stress as they figure out a new residence, divide up their things, get their kids and pets on new scheduled, and begin to adjust to their new routine.

 - "I know you're in the process of moving, and I'd love to help you pack up and organize if that's okay with you."